-A fashion-forward and confident pop maverick WHO rocks the stage with seismic vocal range, contagiously sexy dance moves and wonderful, wild, and wailing solos—on the trumpet.
+Spencer Ludwig is a fashion-forward and confident pop maverick who rocks the stage with seismic vocal range, contagiously sexy dance moves and wonderful, wild, and wailing solos—on the trumpet.
 That’s the Spencer Ludwig experience.

-“I’ve had a long journey to get to this moment,” he admits.
-“Just a few years ago, I thought I would be an instrumentalist and I thought I would be playing other people’s music forever.
-After touring and releasing my own original music, I realized what I was really meant to do.
-Over the last year I’ve been doing a lot of digging and discovering as to who I am and what my sound is.
-This new music represents a deeper understanding of who I am, what I want to say, and how I want to be perceived.
-It’s stripped-down and vulnerable both musically and lyrically.
-It’s more me than anything else I’ve ever written.
+He has turned audiences around the world into believers since his performance on Late Night With Seth Meyers and also at Lollapalooza, Austin City Limits, Bonnaroo, LA Pride, Milwaukee Pride, Buffalo Pride, Mexico’s Corona Capital and on tour supporting Fonseca, Betty Who and BeBe Rexha in the US and in Europe.
+“I’ve had a long journey to get to where I am today,” he admits.
+“Just a few years ago, I thought I would have to be an instrumentalist playing other people’s music forever.
+After releasing and touring my original music, I realized what I was really meant to do.
+Over the last year I’ve been doing a lot of soul searching and a lot of songwriting.
+The new music represents a deeper understanding of who I am and what I have to say.
+It’s more raw than anything else I’ve ever written.

 2019 is starting off huge for the artist as his first release of the year “Best Life" can be heard soundtracking the new global campaign for Royal Caribbean and he is prominently featured modeling in the 2019 Spring and Summer global Tommy Hilfiger campaigns.
 He also landed a residency on the last Friday of every month in his home town of Brooklyn, NY at the Freehold where he will debut new songs and curate a fully immersive Spencer Ludwig experience.
 With everything he does, he strives to continue to redefine what’s possible for himself and independent pop artists alike.